 If you’re looking at the wrong part of the funnel in SaaS, you’re missing the point of SaaS marketing – it’s not just about acquiring customers, it’s about retaining and monetising them too.
 In SaaS, as you know, acquiring customers is often the easy part – after all, your entry-level product is often free, or at least very inexpensive.
 Keeping those customers, making them happy, and persuading them to invest in more expensive products – that’s the hard part.

 Understandably, this leads many SaaS marketers to decide to measure everything.
-After all, if you can’t monetise your customers, you’re left in negative ROI, spending more to acquire customers than you gain once you’ve got them.
+After all, if you can’t monetise your customers, you’re left with negative ROI, spending more to acquire customers than you gain once you’ve got them.
 So there is a natural tendency to try to optimize every single metric in the hopes of staying out of the weeds.
 But measuring everything also leads to paralysis by analysis – and the world of SaaS moves fast.
-Plus, information overload can leave your team focused on tiny gains in unimportant areas, while missing the metrics that give you big-picture results.
+Plus, information overload can leave your team focused on tiny gains in unimportant areas while missing the metrics that give you big-picture results.

 Top of the Funnel Metrics

 In some ways, these are the easy ones – and often where SaaS marketers tend to focus their efforts.
-After all, it makes logical sense – no leads means no customers, which very quickly means no business.
+After all, it makes logical sense – no leads mean no customers, which very quickly means no business.
 But it’s important to bear in mind that, while leads are important, if you don’t know how to convert them into paying customers they might as well not exist.
-Here are our recommendations for metrics to track that really do make a difference.
+Here are our recommendations for metrics to track that do make a difference.

 1. Unique Visitors